faizanmoosa/GPT3-React-App/README.md

 ## Introduction

-Alongside building this website, I've learn:
+Alongside building this website, I've learnt:

 - React Functional components and their reusability
 - React file and folder structure